-Conductor and pianist Conrad Chu has built a reputation in New York as an artist equally well-versed in opera and orchestral repertoire, with a strong affinity for contemporary styles.
+Conductor and pianist Conrad Chu has built a reputation as an artist equally well-versed in opera, orchestral and choral repertoire, with a strong affinity for contemporary styles.
 A native of Allentown, Pennsylvania, he settled in New York after earning his master’s in orchestral conducting from Mannes School of Music, as a student of Michael Charry and Samuel Wong.
 Long active in music education, Mr. Chu most recently served in 2018-19 as Director of Performance at Union College in Schenectady, New York, where he music directed both the Union College Chorale and the Union College & Community Orchestra.

 In recent years, Mr. Chu has attracted particular attention for his opera work, appearing with small companies that specialize in contemporary productions.
 From 2013 to 2015 he was appointed assistant conductor with Gotham Chamber Opera, formerly the nation’s leading chamber opera company.
 Other companies for whom he has music directed or assisted include American Opera Projects, Brooklyn Repertory Opera, Opera on Tap, Beth Morrison Productions, Rhymes With Opera, The Shakespeare Concerts (Boston), and Victory Hall Opera (Charlottesville, VA).
 Most recently, in fall 2019 he made his debut at Santa Fe Opera in New Mexico, participating as assistant music director on the world premiere of a children’s opera by composer Augusta Read Thomas called Sweet Potato Kicks the Sun.